 You never know, a weekend of glamping in Scotland could still be a possibility.
 With some amazing places to visit in Scotland, you can enjoy a stay in some cozy eco pods and go hiking through the highlands or explore the extensive, rugged coastline of this uniquely beautiful country.
 To really get into the St. Andrew’s Day spirit, however, the town of St. Andrew’s itself is unsurprisingly the place to be, with week-long celebrations.
 If you head to St. Andrew’s for the weekend, you can still enjoy a getaway in the Scottish countryside as well.
 Just an hour from the town, this holiday cottage rental is the perfect placer to spend a restful bank holiday weekend with the family.

 Plan romantic holidays in Greece for some winter sun

-Scotland isn’t the only country that has connections to, or celebrates, St. Andrew’s Day.
+When it comes to glamping, Scotland isn’t the only country that has connections to, or celebrates, St. Andrew’s Day.
 With that in mind, here are a few wild ideas for the bank holiday weekend.
 With it being term time, maybe a family holiday isn’t possible, but you can definitely plan a couples’ escape to Greece, and enjoy some winter sun.
 If you don’t fancy mainland Greece, travel to one of the islands.
 From Crete to Santorini, holidays in Greece, whether on the mainland or on the Greek Islands, are a great opportunity to enjoy some great food, wine, and weather.